nightconcept/any2/docs/PRD.md

 ## 3. Technical Specifications
 - **Primary Language(s):** C# 13 (using .NET 9).
-- **Key Frameworks/Libraries:*
+- **Key Frameworks/Libraries:**
-    - SDL3 (latest version, managed as pre-built binaries).
+    - SDL3 (latest version).
+Native libraries managed via the `SDL3-CS.Native` NuGet package.
-    - `flibitijibibo-sdl3-cs` (SDL3-CS): Approved C# bindings for SDL3, integrated as a git submodule or direct project reference.
+    - `edwardgushchin/SDL3-CS` (hereafter "SDL3#"): Approved C# bindings for SDL3, integrated as a NuGet package.
+This library provides access to SDL3 core functions.
+(Note: SDL_image, SDL_mixer, SDL_ttf are separate considerations if needed later and may require additional NuGet packages or bindings).
+    - `SDL3-CS.Native`: NuGet package that provides the native SDL3 binaries.
     - No other external runtime libraries are planned for Night.Framework.
 Night.Engine may introduce dependencies later.

 - **Database (if any):** None for Night.Framework or initial Night.Engine.